-Deputy Defence Minister Major Mamdouh Shahin asked committee members to postpone including army and police personnel in upcoming election voter lists, asserting that disclosing personal information of military personnel in voting databases would be a threat to national security.
+Deputy Defence Minister Major Mamdouh Shahin asked the committee to exclude army and police personnel from the upcoming election voter lists, asserting that disclosing personal information of military personnel in voting databases would be a threat to national security.

-Shahin raised doubts on whether the state can manage the upcoming parliamentary elections without the security of the army, if the armed forces officers and personnel would be eligible to vote.
+Shahin also raised doubts over the state's ability to secure the upcoming parliamentary elections should armed forces personnel be eligible to vote.

-According to Egypt's new constitution, all laws drafted by parliament must be subject to review by the HCC.
+According to Egypt's new constitution, all laws drafted by parliament are subject to review by the HCC.
 If the court finds any proposed legislation unconstitutional, that legislation must be amended.

 The HCC's decision deeming the voting ban on police and military members unconstitutional drew criticism from several quarters.
 Some liberal opposition parties supported the decision on the grounds of equality for police and military personnel, while others voiced concerns about involving the police and army in politics.